 Otherwise, if you would like to make a gift over the telephone to ensure your gift counts by the June 30th deadline, contact the Director of Alumni Relations Nicole Fredricks Jackson at (651) 962-4863 or Gift Officer Amy Fistler at (651) 962-6941 or 1-800-328-6819, ext.
 2-6941, for assistance.

 A sustaining relationship allows a donor to demonstrate support for UST Law and its mission over a longer period of time.
 Participation continues automatically on a monthly or yearly basis.
 Donors who enter into a sustaining relationship will be removed from all other annual giving solicitations, including phone calls in spring and early summer.

 Sustaining relationship members can increase, decrease or cancel a monthly or yearly gift at any time.
-To create a sustaining relationship, complete the Sustaining Relationship form today.
-Mail the completed form to Development Office, University of St. Thomas, P.O.
+To create a sustaining relationship, complete the Sustaining Relationship Form today.
+Mail the completed form to: Development Office, University of St. Thomas, P.O.
 Box 64947, Saint Paul, MN 55164-0947.
 You may also complete the form over the telephone by contacting the UST Development Office at (651) 962-6999 or (800) 328-6819, Ext.
-2-6999.
+2-6941.

-If you would like to make your gift by check, you may complete the Giving Form and mail it along with the check to: Development Office, University of St. Thomas, P.O.
+If you would like to make your gift by check, you may complete the UST School of Law Donation Form.
+Mail the completed form to: Development Office, University of St. Thomas, P.O.
 Box 64947, Saint Paul, MN 55164-0947.
 Gifts by mail must be postmarked by June 30 to count toward the current year's campaign.